 One of the easiest ways to start techin’ your homeschool is to find websites and videos to expand on topics you’re studying.
 And if you homeschool multiple kids, you probably all end up crowding around a laptop or tablet for your online homeschool lesson.
 This is a pain for everyone.
+Did you know you can use TV as a second monitor?
 The solution is learning how to connect a computer to your TV so you can view your online homeschool lessons on a larger screen.

 If you’re like me (or at least how I used to be), you know that there’s “got to be a way” to do that, but haven’t gotten around to figuring it out.
 You probably only think about it when you’re kids are arguing over who gets to hold the laptop for your family lessons, not when you have time to research how to mirror your PC to your TV.
 I know… been there, done that.